 If your sofa is going to be sat in direct sunlight, then be wary of natural materials which may fade whereas a synthetic sofa fabric will be more resistant to this.

 Read to start shopping for your new sofa?
 Visit our Cirencester store which has a large range of sofas on display for you to try out.
-Our knowledgable team will be able to help you choose the perfect sofa for you.
+Our knowledgeable team will be able to help you choose the perfect sofa for you.

 Gardiner and Sons Co Ltd registered address Gardiner Haskins, 1 Straight Street, Broad Plain, Bristol, BS2 0FQ, registered in England.